 When looking for new writers to publish, the priority is always towards work that will excite, surprise or delight readers.
 With eclectic and wide-ranging tastes inspiring and informing Nine Arches Press, we do not believe in defining a 'type' or genre of work to publish, beyond saying that the main criteria is to select high-quality original work with a unique voice all of its own.
 We are also keen to increase the amount of poetry we consider and publish by writers from diverse backgrounds, and actively encourage submissions from writers who have been traditionally under-represented in poetry publishing in the UK.

-Nine Arches Press is proud to have become a member of Inpress, the UK’s specialist in selling books produced by independent publishers, in January 2013 – our titles are now represented by Inpress and our trade distribution is handled by NBN International.
+Nine Arches Press is proud to have become a member of Inpress, the UK’s specialist in selling books produced by independent publishers, in January 2013 – our titles are now represented by Inpress and our trade distribution is handled by Ingram Publisher Services.

-We kindly acknowledge the support of Arts Council England and we are a National Portfolio Organisation (from April 2018).
+We kindly acknowledge the support of Arts Council England and we are proud to be a National Portfolio Organisation (from April 2018 to present).

 Join us, find your own adventure in poetry here.